LTD Eligibility Triggers

 Important Distinctions

-Reality: The 180-day elimination period is NOT the sole trigger.
-You must meet one of the three eligibility criteria above.
+The 180-day elimination period must be satisfied, but on its own it does not start LTD. You must also meet one of the three eligibility criteria above.

 Timing Can Vary Widely